justyns/trilium-tasks/README.md

 - [ ] Custom attributes?
 - [ ] HTTP API for external applications to interact with
 - [ ] Support for syncing to external task managers - e.g. remember the milk, kanboard, taskwarrior, etc
+- [ ] Time tracking
+- [ ] Quick add supporting syntax like rtm or taskwarrior

 ## Alternatives